guruprasadsingirikonda/aws-wordpress/README.md

 cd aws-wordpress

-#Create new KeyPair on AWS CLI and name it aws-key1 and
+#Create new KeyPair on AWS CLI and name it awsblog and

 cd ~/Downloads/awsblog.pem